YU000jp/forked-sbe-tauri-poc/README.md

 - **[SBE - Scrapbox in Electron](https://github.com/kondoumh/sbe)** - The original desktop application built with Electron

-## 🤝 Contributing

-This is a proof-of-concept project demonstrating Tauri's capabilities.
-Contributions and suggestions are welcome!

 ## 🙏 Acknowledgments

 - [Tauri](https://tauri.app/) - For the amazing desktop application framework